dzzh/RIBs-wiki/iOS-Tutorial-2.md

 Similar to other protocol declarations, this declares that LoggedIn RIB **needs** the functionality of dismissing a ViewControllable.

-Then we'll update the cleanupViews method of the `LoggedInRouter` to dismiss the views the currentChild's view controller:
+Then we'll update the cleanupViews method of the `LoggedInRouter` to dismiss the views the `currentChild`'s view controller:

 ```swift
 func cleanupViews() {